 You’ve been committed to your workouts all week long, diligently hitting the pavement before dawn or pushing out that last burpee in class.
 And then one day, seemingly out of nowhere, your attitude sours, your energy levels dip, and your body feels like it’s aged 20 years.
 Whereas hearing your class instructor’s bright, enthusiastic tone used to get you pumped, today, it sounds like shrieks.

-While your gut might be telling you to push through the pain and resist throwing in the towel (literally) ,that’s the last thing you should do, according to Daphnie Yang, ISSA-certified personal trainer and creator of HIIT IT!.
+While your gut might be telling you to push through the pain and resist throwing in the towel (literally), that’s the last thing you should do.
 In fact, you might be in dire need of a rest day.

 “When it comes to becoming fitter and stronger, rest is equally important as training.
 The body makes fitness gains during recovery,” Yang explains.
 “I always tell my students and clients about GAS, or the General Adaptation Syndrome.
 GAS states that in order for the body to become fitter, faster and stronger, a certain amount of stress needs to be applied to the body, then adequate recovery has to happen in order to repair the stress.”